Subtypes#

 In languages that utilize nominal subtyping, subclassing or interface implementation are the primary means to establish subtype relationships.
 For instance, a class must explicitly extend another class or implement an interface to be considered its subtype.
 This approach relies on the lineage of type declarations to determine subtype relationships, focusing on names and declarations rather than the structural content of the types.

-subtype of Animal because it explicitly extends Animal
+subtype of Animal because it explicitly extends Animal.
+We see a

 8